 The talented nurses, staff, and partners at Fayetteville Medical Associates created a community that was especially meaningful for Dr. Ralston.
 He was also nurtured by friends at First Presbyterian Church, TMA, ACP, and especially by longtime friend Ray Fraley, with whom he shared a love of books, history, and sports.

-Dr. Ralston was a devoted father to his twin sons, now year-three medical students and aspiring internal medicine doctors at his alma mater.
+Dr. Ralston was a devoted father to his twin sons, now medical students and soon-to-be internal medicine doctors at his alma mater.
 His pride in and love for them was boundless.
 They shared a love of baseball, and he treated them to Braves games on many of their birthdays.
 When ACP duties required that he travel far and wide, his children were able to come along.
 These travels with him are among their best memories.
 He is survived by his children, James David Ralston of Memphis, Willis Farris Ralston of Memphis; his sister Susan Ralston McLean of Rainier, WA; his brother-in-law Arthur McLean of Dallas; his nephew Alexander McLean of Dallas; twelve first cousins; his partner Michele Matthews and her son Cade.

 In his maternal line he was predeceased by his mother, Clara Belle Robertson Wolfhard of Fayetteville; his grandparents, James Herbert and Lilla Belle Young Robertson of Winston Salem, NC; his uncles, Winfred Robertson, Edwin Robertson and James Robertson, all of NC; and his aunt, Elizabeth Stamper, also of NC.
 In his paternal line he was predeceased by his father Joseph Frederick Ralston of Fayetteville; his grandparents, James David and Jessie Jones Ralston of Fayetteville; and his aunt, Josephine Ralston Binns (aka Penn) of Nashville.
 He was also predeceased by his sister Clare Chapman Ralston of Frankewing, TN and his ‘adopted brother’ Howell Lynch of New Orleans.